Archaeologists discover evidence of the Jacobean house at Clandon Park

-Following the fire we’ve numbered each room at Clandon.
+Following the fire we’ve numbered each of Clandons rooms.
 Room B14, tucked away in the south-east corner, was referred to as the Butler’s room in 1899.

-Once the debris had been removed from this room, it was immediately clear that the floor was different from other floors in the basement; where the stone survived largely intact.
-Here, there was exposed chalk with pieces of embedded brick and tile and bands of darker soil, perhaps indicating under-floor drains.
+Once the debris had been removed from B14 it was immediately clear that the floor was different.
+The stone in the other floors in the basement survived largely intact.
+But here we saw exposed chalk, pieces of embedded brick and tile, and bands of darker soil, perhaps indicating under-floor drains.

 For the first time we were able to see what sits below the thick brick walls of Clandon.
 This offered us the chance to find evidence of the building which historic documents tell us was here before the Palladian mansion.

 In the 19th century the chalk bedrock which formed this floor was levelled, the old drains were removed and a new set added beneath a timber floor.
-This is the only room in the basement where a raised timber floor was added, rather than the Purbeck limestone slabs used elsewhere in the basement.
+This is the only room in the basement where a raised timber floor was added instead of the Purbeck limestone slabs used elsewhere.

 Evidence of the Jacobean House

 Perhaps the most interesting feature was another set of drains.
-Based on their size and the materials these drains are made from, we've been able to date the drains to the 16th or 17th centuries.
-The brown mortar bonding the brick and re-used roof tiles together adds further weight to the dating of these drains, and we’re now confident that these are from an earlier period than the current building.
+Based on their size and the composition the bricks and re-used roof tiles, we've been able to date the drains to the 16th or 17th centuries.
+The brown mortar bonding the brick and re-used roof tiles together adds further weight to the dating of these drains.
+We’re now confident that these are from an earlier period than the current building.

 " For the first time we have physical evidence of the Jacobean house which preceded the current building."